I always appreciated Rafael's no nonsense approach to legal work and the transparency in his legal advice.

 Rafael T. Boza focuses his practice on all aspects of international arbitration, dispute resolution and litigation.
 He also practices in transactions and corporate matters.

 Rafael has over 20 years of experience advising local and multinational companies, litigating and arbitrating.
-His experience includes providing legal services in the United States and abroad, utilizing his comprehensive legal knowledge of multiple jurisdictions, including the United States, Latin America and Europe.
+A bilingual practitioner (English and Spanish) with working knowledge of Portuguese, he is admitted to practice law in Texas, New York and Peru.
+His experience includes providing legal services in the United States and abroad, utilizing his comprehensive legal knowledge of multiple jurisdictions, including the United States, Latin America, and Europe.

 View More

-He is also an accomplished transactional lawyer, experienced in structuring and negotiating a wide range of business deals, including commercial contracts, joint ventures, private equity investments and mergers and acquisitions, with a comprehensive understanding of contract law in multiple jurisdictions.
+Rafael is also an accomplished transactional lawyer, experienced in structuring and negotiating a wide range of business deals.

 As a former in-house counsel in the Americas region for two important European companies, Rafael is also experienced and familiar with large companies’ approaches to legal operations, risk management and compliance activities in the Americas.
 He understands the pressures in-house counsel faces in overseeing all legal aspects of commercial deals, supply chain, project execution, general compliance programs, trainings and investigations, within strict budgetary constraints.
 With that experience, he is able to provide his clients with tailored legal services, which are both effective and efficient.

-He has a strong command of cross-cultural and multilingual dynamics and can arbitrate and litigate cases and conduct arbitral hearings, in English, Spanish or bilingual hearings, if needed.
+Rafael’s cross-jurisdictional versatility, thought leadership and client-focused approach have enhanced the firm’s ability to deliver exceptional results in complex cross-border matters.
+He has a strong command of cross-cultural and multilingual dynamics and can arbitrate and litigate cases and conduct arbitral hearings, in English, Spanish, or bilingual hearings, if needed.

 Representative Experience